ishandutta2007/free-api/README.md

  - Dialogue emotion recognition (may be Call online) : For a conversation text, automatically identify the current conversation —— <a href = "https://www.free-api.com/doc/59" target = '_ blank '> Interface address </a>

- - Article tags (can be called online) : Article tagging service deeply analyzes the title and content of articles —— <a href = "https: //www.free-api.com/doc/60 "target = '_ blank'> Interface address </a>
+ - Article tags (can be called online) : Article tagging service deeply analyzes the title and content of articles —— <a href = "https: //www.free-api.com/doc/60" target = '_ blank'> Interface address </a>

  - Article classification (can be called online) : Article classification service for article content Perform in-depth analysis, output —— <a href="https://www.free-api.com/doc/61" target='_blank'> Interface address </a>